 The adrenals, part of the HPA axis, are central to the hormonal circuit of the NEM stress response.
 They are the first and main defense against stress.
 They secrete cortisol, the most important stress-fighting hormone, as well as over 50 other hormones.
 Cortisol helps regulate blood pressure, normalize blood sugar, maintain heart and blood vessels, suppress the immune system, and fight inflammation.

-AFS symptoms include fatigue, difficulty falling asleep, waking up in the middle of the night, easily gaining weight, difficulty losing weight, brain fog, poor concentration, anxiety, depression, hypoglycemia, heart palpitations, sensitivity to certain foods and drugs, heart palpitations, PMS, low libido, fertility issues, and more.
+Adrenal Fatigue symptoms include fatigue, difficulty falling asleep, waking up in the middle of the night, easily gaining weight, difficulty losing weight, brain fog, poor concentration, anxiety, depression, hypoglycemia, heart palpitations, sensitivity to certain foods and drugs, heart palpitations, PMS, low libido, fertility issues, and more.

-In the beginning stage of AFS, the adrenal glands will increase their production of cortisol to meet the growing demand.
+In the beginning stage of Adrenal Fatigue, the adrenal glands will increase their production of cortisol to meet the growing demand.
 After a while, though, they begin to weaken, and their output eventually decreases.
 This leaves the rest of the NEM to compensate, and the body is even more exposed to the dangers of constant stress.
 If left this way, the rest of NEM begins to dysregulate as well.

 Cortisol and GABA are not directly related.
 Each one acts on stress through different channels.
 GABA acts through the brain and nervous system, while cortisol acts through the HPA axis.
 However, they both affect stress, allowing one to partially relieve symptoms of stress when the other is out of balance.